 I like Bluehost.
-They are cheap, easy to use, ideal for beginners, and provide 24-7 customer service for all your blogging questions.
-You’re also welcome to give me a shout :).
-You’re less likely to get confused and they provide everything you need for a beginner.
+They are cheap, easy to use, ideal for beginners and provide 24-7 customer service for all your blogging questions.
+You’re also welcome to give me a shout with any questions :).
+You’re less likely to get confused, and they provide everything you need for a beginner.

 - FREE domain name with 12-month sign-up